Skip to Content

 Highlighted hair is trickier to work with than natural or colored hair.
 This is because the bleaching process strips the red, orange, and brassy pigments off the hair.

 While these tones are a big no-no for blonde hair, they are naturally found in darker hair shades.
-Without these undertones, your hair will take on a muddy or darker shade of green when you dye it in a darker tone.
+Without these undertones, your hair can take on a muddy or greenish tone when you dye it darker.

 Because of this, you should leave the process of re-dyeing your highlighted hair to the professionals.